apupu-framework/sql-named-parameters/README.md

  CAUTION
 --------------------------------------------------------------------------------
 This library is a kind of SQL generator.
-Any libraries that generate SQL are inherently vulnable for SQL injection.
-For me, it seems safe enough to use in production; but you cannot believe it if you are using this in a system at a nuclear plant,  a serious banking system or something you think it is precious.
+Any libraries that generate SQL are inherently vulnerable for SQL injection.
+For me, it seems safe enough to use in production; but you cannot believe me especially if you are using this in a system at a nuclear plant, a serious banking system or something you think it is precious.

 IF YOU DON'T KNOW WHAT YOU ARE DOING, THEN DON'T USE THIS LIBRARY.